alfonsof/azure-python-examples/README.md

 * [azureblobstoragedownload](/azureblobstoragedownload) - Azure Blob Storage Download: Example of how to handle Azure Blob Storage and Download a file from a Blob Storage container in an Azure storage account.

+* [azureblobstoragecopy](/azureblobstoragecopy) - Azure Blob Storage Copy: Example of how to handle Azure Blob Storage and copy a Blob from a Blob Storage container to another one in an Azure storage account.

+* [azureblobstoragemove](/azureblobstoragemove) - Azure Blob Storage Move: Example of how to handle Azure Blob Storage and move a Blob from a Blob Storage container to another one in an Azure storage account.

 For instructions on running the code, please consult the README in each folder.

 ## License